Make Works

 Stories and interviews

-One way to keep in touch with listed manufacturers throughout the year is by writing Stories, especially interviews, about them, e.g. a Factory Friday post, Made Works articles about projects they have recently worked on, or asking them to contribute to a How To Guide about their particular speciality to the site.
+One way to keep in touch with listed manufacturers throughout the year is by writing , especially interviews, about them, e.g. a Factory Friday post, Made Works articles about projects they have recently worked on, or asking them to contribute to a How To Guide about their particular speciality to the site.

 We also frequently post links to the listings on social media.
 This highlights the factories to users and if tagged, reminds the listings that Make Works are signposting people their way.